Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 ## Task 1

 > [!TIP]
-> This week's lesson slides have useful examples for SQL's access control statements.
+> This week's lesson slides have useful examples for SQL access control.

 1. Create a new table as below (replace '...' with a table name of your own choice).